 Provide daily exercise for elderly dogs, but be consistent

-When it comes to your dog walks, don’t become a “weekend walker”.
-It’s essential to keep a senior dog active every day to maintain its stamina and muscles.
+Don’t become a “weekend walker” when it comes to your dog walks.
+It’s essential to keep a senior dog active daily to maintain its stamina and muscles.
 Be cautious, too, with an old dog.
 If he’s used to just walking around the block Monday to Friday, he won’t have the energy and vigour to tackle a long weekend hike.
-Yumove have an article on exercising an older dog
+Yumove has an article on exercising an older dog

 Make allowances and adapt your playtimes.

 A young pup seems to have endless energy when chasing after balls or tugging at toys.
 A more senior dog, however, will still enjoy playtimes, but his movements will be slower.
 It’s time to adapt your play sessions so that your dog still has fun, but be considerate about his energy and reaction times, which may be slower as he ages.